cimstatistics/ch1/README.md

 ## Random Variable Generation

-In this chapter, we present the primary methods for generating random variables from any given distribution.
+The chapter begins with an introduction of generalized inverse distribution function methods for generating random variables from any given distribution.
+Congruential generators and KISS generators for generating random samples are also introduced.
+Further, transformation methods for generating an arbitrarily distributed random number are described.
+In particular, the Box-Muller generator is presented, which explores the geometrical properties of the normal distribution.
+The last section of the chapter describes the accept-reject methods.

-The R codes will be available on December 15.
+The underlying theoretical background of the various methods are explained, and efficient implementation is discussed.
+All methods are demonstrated with a series of examples and plots.
+Some of the most important R codes are presented.
+The chapter ends with a list of problems useful for written exams.